jaythemishra/eos-block-producer/README.md

 # EOS Block Producer

 This is one possible proof of concept configuration of a block producer that could contribute to the EOS blockchain.
 It uses Docker Compose to spin up multiple Docker containers, some of which run EOSIO nodes, and others of which run proxies to serve as an extra layer of protection from basic Denial of Service attacks.
 By modifying the addresses in the [.env](.env) file, you could theoretically connect to other block producers in the Mainnet or even spin up twenty copies of this configuration on different hosts to create your own block producing network.
 Check out EOSIO's [Developer Portal](https://developers.eos.io/) if you want to learn more about the EOSIO platform and how it works.

-The proxies were implemented by cloning and modifying EOSIO's [Patroneos](https://github.com/EOSIO/patroneos) repository.
-Unfortunately, they currently only work on a Linux host because of the way Docker works on OS X and Windows.
-All the containers will still run, but you will not get proper results by trying to connect to the proxies' ports.
-See the [Advanced Patroneos Tutorial](/patroneos/TUTORIAL-ADVANCED.md) for a more in-depth explanation.
+The proxies were implemented by cloning and modifying EOSIO's [Patroneos](https://github.com/EOSIO/patroneos) repository and the load balancer was implemented using nginx.

 ## Requirements